The Love Fridge Chicago: Art and Decorations

 Each fridge is painted by local artists to make them more inviting.
 The goal of the painted art on each fridge placed is to help eliminate the social stigma surrounding food insecurity.
 Each of the different art designs depicts ideas about maintaining "good health" for the surrounding residents through different cultural perspectives.
 This allows residents to talk about their neighborhoods and personal experiences with food to keep residents together as a connected community.

 Origins

-The Love Fridge Chicago was co-founded by Chicago native, Eric Von Haynes, Ramon “Radius” Norwood, Eric Hotchkiss, James Wurm, Velma Smith, Risa Haynes, and Lisa Armstrong.
+The Love Fridge Chicago was co-founded by Chicago native, Eric Von Haynes, Ramon “Radius” Norwood, Eric Hotchkiss, James Wurm, Ashley "Ash" Godfrey, Velma Smith, Risa Haynes, and Lisa Armstrong.
 The Love Fridge originated in Chicago, Illinois during the COVID-19 pandemic.
 In 2020, numerous problems arose throughout the world as a "new normal" took hold.
 In Chicago, issues regarding food insecurity began to occur, especially in South and West side neighborhoods.
 Residents found themselves lacking in healthy food options in their neighborhoods.
 In response, Norwood along with a team of fifteen others took inspiration from similar projects located in New York City.
 Community members are encouraged to take any products they need from the fridges.
 In turn, community members are encouraged to donate to the fridges if they can.